Apfelfrisch/Edifact/README.md

 Parse, build, serialize and validate UN/EDIFACT Messages.

-You will likely have to generate your own Segments.
-See [php-edifact/edifact-mapping](https://github.com/php-edifact/edifact-mapping) for XML Mappings.
+You will likely have to generate your own Segments, see [php-edifact/edifact-mapping](https://github.com/php-edifact/edifact-mapping) for XML Mappings.

 I have done a [protype](https://github.com/Apfelfrisch/ediseg-generator) for autogeneration, it should give you a good starting point.

 If you don't need validation or Segement getter you can also parse to the [Generic Segment](#parse-to-the-generic-segment).